 My Bread is Very Dry & Difficult to Work With

 You may need more water in your recipe.
-If you live in a drier climate, adding even a 1/4 cup of water more may make all the difference in how your loaf turns out!
+If you live in a drier climate, adding even a few tablespoons to 1/4 cup of water more may make all the difference in how your loaf turns out!

 My Dough is Very Wet and Hard to Work With